fluencelabs/examples/aqua-examples/ceramic-demo/README.md

 ]
 ```

+This allows us to access members with the dot notation, e.g, CeramicResultObj.stderr.
 Finally, we run our roundtrip function where we create, update and show:

 ```bash
 fldist --node-id 12D3KooWJ4bTHirdTFNZpCS72TAzwtdmavTBkkEXtzo6wHL25CtE